 Lack of scooter infrastructure causing safety concerns

-Fully understanding the user's interaction with Lime was essential in determining how our feature enhancements would optimize the user experience.
-I created Journey Maps to visualize the highs and lows of each of the user’s touch points.
-Low points were taken note of for design improvements.
+Fully understanding the user's interaction with Lime was essential to determining how our feature enhancements would optimize the user experience.
+We created Journey Maps to visualize the highs and lows of each of the user’s touch points.
+Low points were taken note of for future design improvements.

 Low Fidelity Sketches

-Iterations on verbiage were adjusted to determine clear, optimal language that would not discourage riders.
+So iterations on verbiage were adjusted to determine clear, optimal language that would not deter riders.

 Moving on to high-fidelity prototypes helped us enhance the user’s experience by adding a level of emotion and visual cues to aid in the behavior change challenge.

-Clearer visualization, sound notifications, and best route options were utilized to maximize the safety features for riders and pedestrians.
-We chose multiple methods to alert users and created interactive visuals that users would have to acknowledge prior to riding.
+Clearer visualization, sound notifications and best route options were utilized to maximize the safety features for riders and pedestrians.

 REFLECTIONS & NEXT STEPS